rtmigo/prefnotifiers_flutter/README.md

 ## PrefsStorage

+Each `PrefItem` relies on a `PrefsStorage` that actually stores the values.
+Where and how the data is stored depends on which object is passed to the `PrefItem` constructor.

 `PrefsStorage` is an abstract base class describing a storage.
 The storage should read and write named parameters of types `int`, `double`, `String`, `StringList` and `DateTime`.